 Zebrafish development, Genetics of angiogenesis and vascular stabilization

 We are interested in angiogenesis, the process by which new blood vessels develop.
 Blood vessels first develop as naked endothelial tubes, and then acquire a coating of ‘mural’ cells (either smooth muscle cells or pericytes).
 Dysfunctional vessels underlie a large number of serious diseases.
-We focus on using developmental biology to tease out the signals that grow and stabilize new blood vessels as a means to potential therapy for blood vessel disorders.
+We focus on using developmental and stem cell biology to tease out the signals that grow and stabilize new blood vessels as a means to potential therapy for blood vessel disorders.

 How do blood vessels develop a stable vascular tree?